- JOIN WFCF

 Easy way to modify existing child support order

-The easiest and least adversarial way to modify an existing child support order is to work out an agreement with your ex spouse, download and print form FA-604 or MS word fill in version FA-604 ( Petition, Stipulation and Order Amending Judgment Affecting Family) from the Wisconsin Court System web site.
+The easiest and least adversarial way to modify an existing child support order is to work out an agreement with your ex spouse, download and print form FA-604 or MS word fill in version and DIRECTIONS FA-604 ( Petition, Stipulation and Order Amending Judgment Affecting Family) from the Wisconsin Court System web site.
 Fill out, sign this form (both parties), and submit it to the office of the court commissioner or judge who entered the original order.

 The Hard way to modify existing child support order